-1 Macquarie Group refers to Macquarie Group Limited (MGL) as the ultimate parent entity and its subsidiaries.
-Further, Macquarie Group comprises of the Bank Group (Macquarie Bank Limited (MBL) and its subsidiaries), and the Non-Bank Group (Macquarie Asset Management Holdings Pty Limited (MAMH) and MFHPL along with their subsidiaries).
+Macquarie Group refers to Macquarie Group Limited (MGL) as the ultimate parent entity and its subsidiaries.
+Further, Macquarie Group comprises of the Bank Group (Macquarie Bank Limited (MBL) and its subsidiaries), and the Non-Bank Group (Macquarie Asset Management Holdings Pty Limited (MAMH) and MFL along with its subsidiaries).